How to Play Pool Better | Blatt Billiards

 Elevated Bridge

-An elevated bridge is the same as an open bridge, except that you use your fingers to create a “tripod” to elevate your hand off the table to help you line up your shot when there is an obstacle in the way.
+An elevated bridge is the same as an open bridge, except you use your fingers to create a “tripod” to elevate your hand off the table.
+This is to help you line up your shot when there is an obstacle in the way.

 Rail Bridge